The group of access directives that you define. The directives grant levels of access to specific data for specific clients or groups of clients.

 Oracle Internet Directory automatically creates an Oracle Context at the root of the DIT structure.
 This root Oracle Context has a DN of

 A separate Oracle product that combines a graphical console, agents, common services, and tools to provide an integrated and comprehensive systems management platform for managing Oracle products.

 An infrastructure enabling deployments to manage centrally and securely all enterprise identities and their access to various applications in the enterprise.

 A directory server implemented as an application on the Oracle database.
 It enables retrieval of information about dispersed users and network resources.
 It combines Lightweight Directory Access Protocol (LDAP) Version 3, the open Internet standard directory server access protocol, with the high performance, scalability, robustness, and availability of the Oracle database.

 Communication software that enables a network session from a client application to an Oracle database server.
-Once a network session is established, Oracle Net acts as a data courier for the client application and the database server.
+After a network session is established, Oracle Net acts as a data courier for the client application and the database server.
 It is responsible for establishing and maintaining the connection between the client application and database server, as well as exchanging messages between them.
-Oracle Net is able to perform these jobs because it is located on each computer in the network.
+Oracle Net can perform these jobs because it is located on each computer in the network.

 Listener names and protocol addresses

-Naming methods the client will use to resolve connect identifiers
+Naming methods the client uses to resolve connect identifiers

 Net service names in a